wso2/docs-is/en/docs/deploy/eks.md

 			-	The EKS Cluster VPC
 			-	AWS CLI version 2
 				!!! note
-					AWS CLI version 1 works fine as well.
-However, you need to make sure that you have a python version that you have python3.
-AWS CLI version 2 is independant of the python version.
+					AWS CLI version 1 works fine too.
+However, you need to make sure that you have python3.
+AWS CLI version 2 is independant of the python version you are using.

 	5. Launch a managed node to get started with your instance profile.
 For instructions to do this, see [here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html#eks-launch-workers).

 		!!! warning
 			While configuring the added node group, ensure that the instance type is c5.4xlarge or that of a higher capacity to avoid errors in deployment due to insuffucient CPU.

-    7. Install [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) **version-nginx-0.22.0**.
+    7. Install NGINX Ingress Controller **version-nginx-0.22.0**.
 You can get the raw file for the recommended version [here](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0).

-		!!! warning
+		!!! note
 			To ensure that the NGINX Ingress controller is exposed, download the source code mentioned [here](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0) and apply the following files.
 Note that you can use the files for layer 7 instead of layer 4 as well.

 			```curl